-You can add your DNA matches to your personal family tree with the myFamilyTree tool from FamilyTreeDNA.
-Whether or not you are just starting to build your tree or already have a GEDCOM file uploaded into your kit, this feature is designed to enrich your total genealogical experience.
+Whether or not you are just starting to build your tree or already have a GEDCOM file uploaded to your kit, the myFamilyTree tool is designed to enrich your total genealogical experience.
 When building your tree, you can link your [...]

 You should test more Y-Chromosome DNA (Y-DNA) STR (short tandem repeat) markers when you want to compare additional markers against others with similar results.
 Our motto could be: Test only what you need, and upgrade only when necessary.
 Time to [...]

 We offer three basic types of tests: Family Finder (autosomal DNA), Y-DNA, and mitochondrial DNA (mtDNA).
 Note: Click on the blue boxes () below for information on each topic.
-Our Family Finder test focuses on autosomal DNA, which is inherited from both your mother [...]
+Our Family Finder test focuses on autosomal DNA, which is inherited from [...]

 A Y-DNA test looks at male inherited Y-Chromosome DNA.
 As the Y-Chromosome is passed on from a father to his sons, it is only found in males.
 Y-DNA testing can then be used to trace clearly a direct paternal line. [...]